Bo Xilai: Public reactions

 Bo's downfall elicited strong reactions among the Chinese public and with commentators across the political spectrum.
 Leftist websites such as Utopia, Red China, and Maoflag were full of angry commentary over Bo's dismissal.
 These websites were shut down for a period of "maintenance" shortly after.
-Leftist commentators voiced support for Bo: Kong Qingdong called Bo's dismissal 'a plot by enemies of the state'; Sima Nan said associating Bo with the Cultural Revolution was a 'smear campaign'; Sima's pro-Bo microblogs were censored.
+Leftist commentators voiced support for Bo: Kong Qingdong called Bo's dismissal "a plot by enemies of the state"; Sima Nan said associating Bo with the Cultural Revolution was a "smear campaign"; Sima's pro-Bo microblogs were censored.
 Large numbers of sympathetic posts for Bo appeared in microblogs from Chongqing, and Dalian, where Bo was once mayor.
-The Global Times also wrote a sympathetic editorial.
-Liberal media reacted positively, criticizing Bo's style of 'personality-based rule' as dangerous and regressive.
-Right-leaning commentators said Bo's downfall signified a 'correct orientation' to China's future development.
-Southern Media Group editor Yan Lieshan remarked that Bo correctly identified China's problems but prescribed the wrong solution.
+The nationalist tabloid Global Times also wrote a sympathetic editorial.
+Liberal media reacted positively, believing Bo's style of "personality-based rule" was dangerous and regressive, and claiming his downfall signified a "correct orientation" to China's future development.
+The liberal Nanfang Daily Newspaper Group editor Yan Lieshan remarked that Bo correctly identified China's problems but prescribed the wrong solution.
 Businesspeople whose assets were seized by Bo's administration in Chongqing also reacted positively.

-Bo's dismissal caused political shockwaves unseen since the Tiananmen Square protests of 1989, and exposing internal conflicts within Communist Party.
+Bo's dismissal caused political shockwaves unseen since the Tiananmen Square protests of 1989, and exposing internal conflicts within the Communist Party.
 In the weeks following 15 March, party authorities deliberated on Bo's case.
 In the absence of official reports of the proceedings, microblogs churned out a flood of speculation, including rumours of a coup.
-In response, the authorities instructed newspapers and websites to strictly report only official releases, and arrested six people accused of 'rumourmongering'.
+In response, the authorities instructed newspapers and websites to strictly report only official releases, and arrested six people accused of "rumourmongering".

 Aware of its potentially divisive impact, authorities carefully controlled media coverage of Bo's removal from office.
 State media reported 'pledges of loyalty' to the party's decision to disgrace Bo, including statements from the new Chongqing party authorities, Beijing municipal organs, and grassroots party members rallying to the party line.
 The party's mouthpiece People's Daily issued a front-page editorial calling for unity behind the "correct decision".
 The military held 'political education' sessions on short notice, stressing unity and loyalty to the Party under the leadership of Hu Jintao.
 Bo's downfall also affected his ally Zhou Yongkang, who had reportedly relinquished his operational control over Chinese security institutions and lost the right to influence who would succeed him at the 18th Party Congress.